Choosing a Care Home guide provides useful tips

 - Check the literature you receive includes fees.
 If they are not clear, then clarify this at the initial meeting.

-- Check whether your loved one is entitled to governmental benefits or funding to assist in paying for the care.
+- Check whether your loved one is entitled to state benefits or funding to support paying for the care.

-- Explore whether the home has payment options, and if so, which one works for you.
+- Explore whether the home has care fee payment options, and if so, which one works for you.

 - Check the care home will produce a personal care plan and ensure you are involved in the compilation of this.